dineshg0pal/Bee-Kernel-2.0/README.md

 # 📜 License

-This project is open source and available under the MPL License.
+This project is open source and available under the MPL-2.0 License.

 ---

-# 👨‍💻 Author
+## 👨‍💻 Author

-Dinesh
-Operating system enthusiast building Bee Kernel for learning and experimentation.
+Dinesh — Creator of Bee Kernel, an educational x86 operating system kernel project.

 ---